lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 > > | P1-2      | 13.2%     |
 > > | P1-3      | 10.6%     |
 > >
 > > Mapping raw RNA-seq reads to the SILVA SSU and LSU databases using Bowtie 2 in --very-sensitive mode reveals that 8–15% of reads align to rRNA, indicating moderate contamination.
-This is typical for samples without rRNA depletion.
-The variability between samples may reflect biological or technical differences.
 These results justify removing rRNA-aligned reads to clean the dataset before transcriptomic analysis.
 > >
 > > 2.
 We should discard all read mapping to rRNA sequences and continue the analysis with **unmapped** reads, `R1_filtered_reads` and `R2_filtered_reads`.
 > {: .solution}